Strength Training for Women

 As coaches and personal trainers, we have a massive opportunity to position ourselves as experts and allies with our female clients and members, but it’s important that we understand that they’ve been marketed to and mislead.

-Woman Squatting with Hammer Strength Rack
+woman using Hammer Strength Squat Rack

 The research on strength training for women is remarkably clear: women can lift light weights, moderate weights, or heavy weights and produce the exact same outcomes in muscle strength, muscle hypertrophy, and muscle size.